dgarage/NBXplorer/docs/API.md

 ## Query transactions associated to a derivationScheme

-Query all transactions of a `derivation scheme`.
+To query all transactions of a `derivation scheme`:

 HTTP GET v1/cryptos/{cryptoCode}/derivations/{derivationScheme}/transactions

+To query a specific transaction:

+HTTP GET v1/cryptos/{cryptoCode}/derivations/{derivationScheme}/transactions/{txId}

 Optional Parameters: